soderlind/wp-loupe/README.md

 ## Building Your Own Search UI

+WP Loupe works out of the box with WordPress’s standard search.
+If your theme uses the normal search flow (e.g. a search form that routes to the built-in search results page), WP Loupe will power the results automatically — no custom UI required.

 WP Loupe intentionally does **not** ship a front-end search block/shortcode UI.
-Instead, you build the UI you want and query WP Loupe via the REST API.
+If you want a custom search experience (autocomplete, filters/facets, geo, custom sorting, etc.), build the UI you want and query WP Loupe via the REST API.

 Start here: **[docs/search-api.md](docs/search-api.md)**